 from Rougemont Gardens

-Following the ancestral lines and traditions of her foremothers, Queen Matilda’s goddaughter and daughter-in-law (another) Matilda of Scotland, Matilda II (1080-1118) (also known as Edith) and first wife of Henry I (son of William I and Matilda of Flanders), kept a close association with Exeter.[viii]
+Following the ancestral lines and traditions of her foremothers, Queen Matilda’s goddaughter and daughter-in-law (another) Matilda of Scotland, Matilda II (1080-1118) (also known as Edith of Dunfermline) and first wife of Henry I (son of William I and Matilda of Flanders), kept a close association with Exeter.[viii]
 Celebrated after bestowing the town's freedom on its citizens, she

 instantly laboured the kyng’s grace and gate the libertez of the citie to the maire, balifs and commualtie agayne: for that good dede your suppliants kepe a obbite yerely for the said quene.[ix]